emlearn/emlearn-micropython/paper/paper.md

 We would like to thank
-Volodymyr Shymanskyy for his work on improving native module support in MicroPython, Damien P. George for fixes to native modules (and generally for MicroPython maintenance), and Jeremy Meyer for user-testing the CNN sub-module.
+Volodymyr Shymanskyy for his work on improving native module support in MicroPython, Damien P. George for fixes to native modules (and generally for MicroPython maintenance), and Jeremy Meyer for user-testing of the emlearn_cnn sub-module.

 # References